This medicine is subject to additional monitoring. This will allow quick identification

 blister packs of 14 and 56 tablets

-XELJANZ contains 5 mg of tofacitinib as the active ingredient.
+XELJANZ contains 5 mg or 10 mg of tofacitinib as the active ingredient.

 It also contains:

 indigo carmine aluminium lake (present in the 10 mg tablet)

 brilliant blue FCF aluminium lake (present in the 10 mg tablet).

 Toll Free number: 1800 675 229

 5 mg tablets (blister pack): AUST R 196987